npm package discovery and stats viewer.

 🔴 Cons: There's a slight chance that during this short timeframe, the page will call code that leads to the leak.
 The risk is low, as detection code is usually called during specific actions like CAPTCHA pages or login/registration forms, typically right after the page loads.
 Your business logic is usually called a bit later.

-🎉 Our tests show that both approaches are currently undetectable by Cloudflare or DataDome.
+🎉 Our tests show that all these approaches are currently undetectable by Cloudflare or DataDome.

 Note: you can change settings for this patch on the fly using an environment variable.
 This allows you to easily switch between patched and non-patched versions based on your business logic.